Pink diamond: Fluorescence

-Lab grown pink diamonds
+Lab grown diamonds

-A 'lab-grown' diamond is chemically the same as a mined diamond but it is manufactured by humans rather than crystallising naturally.
-Pink diamonds can be crystallised using either the chemical vapor deposition method (CVD) or the high-pressure, high-temperature method.
-The Pink colour is often the result of post-growth treatment such as irradiation and annealing.
+A "synthetic diamond", or "lab-grown" diamond, is chemically the same as a mined diamond but it is manufactured rather than crystallizing naturally.
+Pink diamonds can be crystallized by using either the chemical vapor deposition method (CVD), or the high-pressure, high-temperature method.
+The pink color is often the result of post-growth treatment such as irradiation and annealing.

-Pink diamond source mines
+Source mines

 Pink diamonds have been found in all of the major diamond-producing nations, notably Australia, Brazil, Russia, South Africa and Tanzania.
 Pink diamonds were first discovered in India, in the Kollur mine in the Guntur district of Andhra Pradesh (which at the time was part of the Golconda kingdom), one of two of the earliest known diamonds are thought to have originated.
 Concurrently, and throughout the 17th and 18th centuries, pink diamonds were being discovered in the Minas Gerais region of Brazil.
-Pink diamonds are still occasionally found in the Golconda mine and in Brazil but approximately 80% of the world's pink diamonds originated from the Argyle mine in Kimberley, Western Australia while the mine was in operation (the Argyle mine closed in 2020).
+Pink diamonds are still occasionally found in the Golconda mine and in Brazil but approximately 80% of the world's pink diamonds originated from the Argyle Diamond Mine in Kimberley, Western Australia before it closed in 2020.
 Out of the mine's 20 million carat annual output, only 0.1% were classified as pink diamonds.
 After the diamonds are polished, the total carats of pink diamonds becomes smaller still.